anumcait/GCP-Journey/Day-01/GCP- Cloud-Basics.md

 The **cloud** is a vast, virtual space where you can **store files, run software, and access services** over the internet.

 It’s like having a **powerful computer on the web** that you can use anytime without worrying about hardware.

+## 🌩️ What is Cloud Computing?

+**Cloud computing** is a technology model that delivers **computing services over the internet**.
+                                                 (or)
+Cloud computing means renting servers, databases, storage, and other services over the internet instead of owning them.

+Instead of maintaining physical servers, users can access on-demand resources over the internet-no need to own physical infrastructure such as:
+- Servers
+- Storage
+- Databases
+- Applications

+👉 In simple words:
+> "You pay only for what you use.
+No upfront investment, no maintenance headache."
+> *"Use resources on demand.
+No upfront costs.
+No maintenance headaches."*

+---

+## 🔹 Cloud Models

+### 🌍 Public Cloud
+- **Definition:** Shared infrastructure for everyone.
+- **Example:** Google Drive, Amazon Web Services (AWS).

+### 🏢 Private Cloud
+- **Definition:** Cloud dedicated to a single organization.
+- **Example:** A company running its own private servers.

+### 🔀 Hybrid Cloud
+- **Definition:** A combination of both public and private cloud models.
+- **Example:** A business using private cloud for sensitive data and public cloud for scalability.

 ---